voytas75/KrakenExchange/README.md

 Install-Module -Name KrakenExchange
 ```

-To get all commands in installed module including aliases, functions
+To get all commands in installed module including cmdlets, functions and aliases:

 ```powershell
 Get-Command -Module KrakenExchange